 In my ASL beginners course I taught on the first day of class in the early 2010s, the fresh-blood students in small groups discussed about what they had learned from the ASL/Deaf Awareness quiz.
 Across the room, I "overheard" (via an interpreter) when a student told his group that there is no accent in sign language.
 I intervened that accents do exist in sign language.
-The student and other students were surprised that 1) There are accents in sign language, and 2) I "overhead" or caught him and responded to him in ASL via an interpreter.
+The student and other students were surprised that 1) there are accents in sign languages, and 2) I "overhead" or caught him and responded to him in ASL via the interpreter.

 An accent can give the impressions about the speaker but it depends on who the listener is and how he/she knows about the impressions of the accent.
 For example, Deaf native-signers, especially those from native-signing Deaf families, can finely detect whether a signer is Deaf or hearing, native or non-native, oral deaf or culturally Deaf.

 Not only audiologically but also geographically, native signers from different regions have accents.
 E.g. Deaf New Yorkers.

 A native accent is the way one speaks in their native language.
 The nativeness of a language is governed by accent, prosody, usage, pronunciation of words, vocabulary (word choices), grammar, etc.